vincentmakes/SaltLevelDetector/README.md

 You can change the frequency of the measurement: by default it is set in constant.h at 1hr.

+We're using PlatformIO as the IDE and you will find here the instructions to install it together with VSCode in order to compile it and flash the esp32: https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/

 Compile the code and upload it to the esp32:

 ``` shell
 pio run -t clean